acrolinx/acrolinx-coding-guidance/topics/text-extraction.md

 ### Contexts

-The document needs to include information about the tags, styles, or fonts in which a text span is written.
+The document should include information about the tags, styles, or fonts in which text appears.
 Acrolinx uses contextual information to filter and extract content and decide which guidelines to apply.
 You can configure context information with element names, attributes, or attribute values.

-Learn more about the filter and extraction settings in the [Content Profiles Reference Guide](https://docs.acrolinx.com/coreplatform/latest/en/guidance/content-profiles/content-profiles-reference-guide).
+Learn more about the extraction settings in the [Content Profiles Reference Guide](https://docs.acrolinx.com/coreplatform/latest/en/guidance/content-profiles/content-profiles-reference-guide).

+#### Extraction Settings

+Setting the Starting Element to `include` works for most cases.
+This means that Acrolinx will read everything.

+If you set the starting element to `exclude`, Acrolinx won’t read anything.

-#### Filter
+Filter Mode:

-It's feasible to filter (`exclude`) or explicitly `include` elements.

-Further you can define elements as `empty`.
+You can also define elements as `empty`.
-That means that they're filtered out, but Acrolinx assumes that the right word is at this place.
+Acrolinx will filter out empty elements but Acrolinx assumes that the correct word is at this position.
-That's often the only choice if includes, or references can't be resolved.
+Defining an empty element is often the only choice if includes or references are non-resolvable.

-#### Segmentation

-Possible segmentations are:

-* `none`, to ignore the context change,
-* `token`, to treat it like a word boundary, or
+Break Level:

-* `sentence`, to have the same effect as a new paragraph would start.
+* `sentence`: has the same effect as if it's the beginning of a new paragraph
+* `none`: ignores the context change
+* `token`: treats it like a word boundary
-* `prenthetic` elements will be checked individually and not in the context of where they are in the submitted text.
+* `parenthetic`: Acrolinx checks parenthetic elements separately and not in the context where they occur in the request text.

 #### Read Only

 It's also feasible to define contexts as `read-only`.
-If a part of an issue is in a ready only area, then the corresponding Sidebar card will be read only too.
+If an issue occurs in a ready-only part of a document, then the corresponding Sidebar card will also appear as read-only.
-In case includes, references, locked, or write protected text is used in an integration, cards often need to be marked read only.
+If an integration uses includes, references, locked, or write-protected text, you'll want the Sidebar cards to appear as read-only.

 #### Attributes

-Attribute values can be extracted, but won't have full lookup support.
+Acrolinx reads attribute values, but Sidebar integrations can't always provide full lookup support.
+This means the Sidebar can't navigate to the issue text or automatically replace suggestions.

 #### Example of Contextual Information

-Titles must be written in uppercase:
+Write title text in AP (Associated Press) style:

 ```xml
 <title>Nice Title to Show how Relevant the Style Name is</title>
 ```

-Normal text must be written in lowercase:
+Sentence case calls for lowercase:

 ```html
 <p>This normal text requires a dot at the end of the sentence.</p>
 ```

-## Enable Acrolinx Providing Guidance and Analytics
+## Acrolinx Guidance and Analytics

-1. Make sure that you send the file name, URI, or a unique reference to your source document.
+1. Make sure that you send the file name, URI, or a unique reference to the source document.
-   It helps Acrolinx to identify the document later.
+   - This information helps Acrolinx uniquely identify each document.
-   It'll also help Acrolinx users finding the content later inside the CMS, on the hard drive, or where ever it came from.
+   - A unique reference helps Acrolinx users find their content in the CMS, on the hard drive, or wherever it came from.
-2. Set a DOCTYPE and/or root element so that Acrolinx is able to choose the right extraction.
+2. Set a DOCTYPE, a root element, or both so that Acrolinx can apply the right extraction.
-3. Make sure that the recommended [check type](check-types.md) is used.
+3. Be sure to use the recommended [check type](check-types.md).

 ## What's a Document

-Often it's unclear how much data should be included in one check request.
+It's not always obvious what information developers should in include in a check request.
-Acrolinx calculates scores for documents, provides guidance and reports to analytics.
+Acrolinx calculates scores for documents, provides guidance, and visualizes Analytics dashboards.
 For all of these cases, it's important to submit the right chunk of content.

-Many CMS systems include several sources and generate one or more documents out of it.
+A CCMS uses several sources and generates one or more documents from the same content.
-For example, in DITA (XML) different topics are referenced in one map.
+For example, an XML DITA map references different topics that create a larger document.
-Based on this map one PDF manual or several web pages might be generated.
+Customers might use this same DITA map to generate one PDF manual or several web pages.
-So the same content might be differently assembled.
+In this way, they assemble the same content differently for different purposes.

-* In case the published file is one document (for example PDF), the whole content should be submitted as one request.
+* If the published content is one document (for example PDF), then you should submit the entire content as one request.
-* In case several web pages are created, each page should be checked and scored individually.
+* If the published content is several web pages, then you should submit the content as separate requests so Acrolinx checks and scores each page individually.

 ### Document Scope Hints

 * The content has a unique reference.
 * The reference is stable.
-* The amount of data is exactly what gets published later on.
+* The size of the content is exactly what gets published later.
-* All topics, or paragraphs of the content have the same target audience (group of readers).
+* All content topics, or paragraphs, have the same target audience (group of readers).

 ## Check Selection

-The Acrolinx Sidebar is capable of showing cards only for the text that was selected at check time.
+The Acrolinx Sidebar can show issue cards only for the text that a writer selects at check time.
-The check selection feature can be enabled by setting the property `InitParameters.supported.checkSelection: true`.
+To enable the check selection feature, set the property `InitParameters.supported.checkSelection: true`.
-While text extraction, the selected range offsets of the extracted text must be set using the property `CheckOptions.selection.ranges:[[0,5], [400,500]]`.
+During text extraction, use the property `CheckOptions.selection.ranges:[[0,5], [400,500]]` to set the selected range offsets of the extracted text.

-To figure out the range offsets, a mapping between the application offsets and extraction offsets might have to be done.
+To figure out the range offsets, you might need to do a mapping between the application offsets and extraction offsets.
 This might be a reverse [implementation of the lookup](text-lookup.md).

-*Note: If you use one of the Acrolinx SDK, then you might get the check selection feature more or less for free.*
+*Note: If you use an Acrolinx SDK, then you might get the check selection feature without having to implement anything.*
-*Check the SDK API for how to enable.*
+*Read the SDK API to learn more about check selection.*